 A rib-eye steak comes from the meat cut from the rib area.
 Not only is the flesh full of the right amount of fat, but it is also tasty and filling.
 This grilled steak can transform a small meal into a feast since it can serve a whole large family setting.

 Although a rib-eye is not inexpensive, it is worth every penny you spend on it.
 When choosing the steak, always select a bone-in steak.
-Bone-eye steak aids in natural basting of the meat from the inside when cooking.
+Bone-eye steak aids in the natural basting of the meat from the inside when cooking.
 As the juices from the bone evaporate, the bone will add flavor to the flesh.

 Choose thick cuts since they give out flavorful and tender steak.
 Thin slices of steak cook faster plus you can easily ruin them by overcooking.

-Buy a ribeye steak with plenty of marbling, season with some fresh black pepper and Kosher salt and then concentrate on cooking it to perfection and you will impress your guests.
+Buy a ribeye steak with plenty of marbling, season with some fresh black pepper and Kosher salt, and then concentrate on cooking it to perfection and you will impress your guests.